 The program encourages community service work and work related to your course of study, whenever possible.

 You will earn $8.50/hour for on-campus positions and $11.50/hour for off-campus community services positions.

 Your total work–study award depends on:

-You’re paid bi-weekly, and the funds are deposited directly into your bank account.
-If you don’t have a bank account, your paycheck will be mailed to your home address.
+You are paid biweekly, and the funds are deposited directly into your bank account.